-- Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - $\circ~$ No main clinician is attributed the episode. - The patient's date of birth is missing. - The patient's death date occurred before the episode ended. - The episode trigger claim was not performed in an outpatient (OP) hospital or ASC setting based on its place of service. - Measure-specific exclusions including patients with significant ocular conditions impacting visual outcome of surgery or impacting surgical complication rate.
-For the full list of measure-specific exclusions, please reference the "Exclusions" and "Exclusions\Details" tabs of the Measure Codes List file.
+- Standard exclusions to ensure data completeness: - The patient has a primary payer other than Medicare for any time overlapping the episode window or 120-day lookback period prior to the trigger day. - The patient was not enrolled in Medicare Parts A and B for the entirety of the lookback period plus episode window, or was enrolled in Part C for any part of the lookback plus episode window. - o No main clinician is attributed the episode. - o The patient's date of birth is missing. - o The patient's death date occurred before the episode ended. - The episode trigger claim was not performed in an outpatient (OP) hospital or ASC setting based on its place of service. - Measure-specific exclusions for patients with significant ocular conditions impacting surgical complication rate/visual outcomes.
+For the full list of measure-specific exclusions, please reference the "Exclusions" and "Exclusions_Details" tabs of the Measure Codes List file.